 Definition.
-Division is the action of dividing something.
-Division consists of three parameters: the divisor, the divisor and the quotient.
-The divisible is what is being divided.
-The divisor is a number that shows how many parts to divide the divisible.
-The quotient is the actual result.
+Division is the process of dividing something.
+Division involves three components: the dividend, the divisor, and the quotient.
+The dividend is the number or quantity that is being divided.
+The divisor is the number that indicates how many parts the dividend is divided into.
+The quotient is the resulting value or answer.

 For example, suppose we have four apples:

 Divide them equally among the two friends.
 Then the division will show how many apples each will get.
 It is easy to see that everyone will get two apples: